...

 Medical detox is a relatively short procedure.
 You can reach them by contacting a reputable center.
 You will then meet with a specialized medical team to determine medication requirements.
 After you are prescribed medication, the detox process begins.
 Professionals will monitor you to help you deal with the withdrawal from Lunesta.
 The professionals can provide additional treatment if you develop mental conditions during withdrawal.

 Improving the overall sleep quality may help avoid returning to drug abuse.
 A complete substance abuse program may teach many therapeutic, holistic, and complementary methods.
-Learning to naturally lower heart rate and blood pressure will allow you to live without substance-related solutions.
+Learning to naturally lower your heart rate and blood pressure will allow you to live without substance-related solutions.

 Recovery from a Lunesta addiction is also aided by learning new methods to manage stress.
 And the ability to recognize potential triggers as they arise in everyday life.
 Family support and educational tools are helpful for addiction recovery as well.